 What does it mean when a recruiter asks, "Do you have open availability?"

 In terms of interviews, open availability means that your calendar doesn't have current meeting conflicts and makes it easier for the hiring manager to schedule an interview.
 In terms of employment, open availability relates to your potential work schedule.
 With open availability, your employer has more flexibility to create your weekly schedule versus someone with additional responsibilities like a second job, school, or childcare.

 If you're about to leave your current job for a new role, it's hard to pinpoint an available start date.
-Since most careers require a minimum two-weeks notice, you can offer a start date two-weeks from your official acceptance of a new role.
+Since most careers require a minimum of two-weeks notice, you can offer a start date two weeks from your official acceptance of a new role.
 However, you should still verify your onboarding documents regarding resignation.